-- Firstly, the bulk of your customer’s customers are clients that are foreigners or non-residents.
+- The bulk of your customer’s customers are clients that are foreigners or non-residents.

-- Thirdly, your customer is a Politically Exposed Person, or PEP, or is a politically exposed person’s family members or known associates.
+- The customer is a Politically Exposed Person, or PEP, or is a politically exposed person’s family members or known associates.

-- Next, your customer has nominee shareholders or shares of the company are issued in bearer form.
+- The customer has nominee shareholders, or shares of the company are issued in bearer form.

-- And lastly, your customer is expected to exceed certain limits in the number of daily cash transactions.
-For example, in Switzerland, this amount starts at one hundred thousand francs.
+- The customer is expected to exceed certain limits in the number of daily cash transactions.
+For example, this amount starts at one hundred thousand francs in Switzerland.

 Geographical Risk Factors

-Secondly, there are geographical risk factors that can lead to EDD.
-These factors include the following six attributes.
+There are geographical risk factors that can lead to EDD.
+These factors include the following six attributes:

-- Firstly, countries without adequate anti-money laundering prevention systems as identified by credible sources.
+- Countries without adequate anti-money laundering prevention systems as identified by credible sources.
 For example, North Korea and Iran, which the Financial Action Task Force has identified as having material deficiencies.

-- Secondly, countries under sanctions and embargoes or similar measures.
-This can include countries such as Russia, Iran, and North Korea, which the United States of America sanctions.
+- Countries under sanctions and embargoes or similar measures, including countries such as Russia, Iran, and North Korea, which the United States of America sanctions.

-- Thirdly, countries notorious for general levels of corruption as identified by credible sources.
-For example Venezuela, Yemen has been listed as such on the transparency index list.
+- Countries notorious for general levels of corruption as identified by credible sources.
+For example, Venezuela and Yemen have been listed on the transparency index list.

-- Fourthly, countries are blacklisted for financing or supporting terrorist activities.
+- Countries are blocklisted for financing or supporting terrorist activities.
 According to the State Sponsors of Terrorism list, these countries include Iran, Syria, and Sudan.

-- Fifthly, locations that have designated terrorist organizations operating within their country.
+- Locations that have designated terrorist organizations operating within their country.
 Examples of this are Syria, Iraq, and Somalia.

-- Lastly, countries that are not members of the Financial Action Task Force and its partners.
+- Countries that are not members of the Financial Action Task Force and its partners.

 Additional Risk Factors

-In terms of additional risk factor categories, other risk factors might lead to enhanced due diligence, but which is rather individual to certain types of organizations or financial institutions.
-This includes private and correspondent banking, for example.
+In terms of additional risk factor categories, other risk factors might lead to enhanced due diligence, which is individual to certain types of organizations or financial institutions.
+It includes private and correspondent banking, for example.
 These banks are revenue-driven and maintain a high level of confidentiality.
 Hence, they are naturally more prone to money laundering than others.